HobanLab/Salas_RaMP_ResamplingPredictionIntervals/README.md

 # Overview
-This repository contains code that builds upon Quercus_IUCN_samp_sims, a previous simulation project by Kaylee Rosenberger.
-The goal of this subproject is to assess the variation on guidelines for minimum sample sizes required to maintain genetic diversity of various ex situ oak collections.
-In this subproject, we calculated 95% confidence intervals around minimum sample sizes required for 95% allelic representation across 1000 replicates for 14 IUCN red list endangered oak species using genetic marker resampling arrays.
-By calculating the width of the confidence intervals, the confidence of the guidelines can be quantitatively determined.
-Additionally, we used linear regression, a statistically rigorous technique to predict the 95% allelic representation as a function of minimum sampling size for Q. acerifolia and Q. boyntonii.
+This repository contains code that builds upon [Quercus_IUCN_samp_sims](https://github.com/HobanLab/Quercus_IUCN_samp_sims), a previous simulation project by Kaylee Rosenberger.
+The goal of this subproject is to assess the variation in minimum sample size estimates (MSSEs) required to maintain genetic diversity of various ex situ oak collections.
+In this subproject, we calculate prediction intervals around MSSEs required for 95% allelic representation.
 We also explore how the 95% MSSE changes based on sampling of few to many loci for alleles of different frequency categories using MSAT and SNP genetic marker datasets.

-## Directory
+## Repository structure
+### Scripts
+1. `QUAC_MSSE_Quantiles.R`
+  - Script calculates MSSE means and quantiles, and generates plots for the total allelic representation (and other categories of allelic frequency) in order to create confidence intervals around 95% minimum sample size estimates.
+The approach used in this script for calculating allelic representation confidence intervals is improved upon by using the `predict` function (see `MSSE_PredictionIntervals.R`).
+    - **Inputs**
+      - `Subset` folder--resampling arrays built from _Quercus acerifolia_ (QUAC) microsatellite (MSAT) and single nucleotide polymorphism (SNP) genetic data (for SNPs, R0 and R80).
+These datasets are all subset to the same number of samples, to allow for greater comparability between marker types and missing data levels.

+2. `MSSE_PredictionIntervals.R`
+  - Script calculates the prediction interval (PI) values around the 95% MSSE using two different datasets (QUAC and IUCN 14 oaks), and builds a matrix that stores the PI values
+    - **Inputs**
+      - _QUAC_: `Subset` folder--resampling arrays built from _Quercus acerifolia_ (QUAC) microsatellite (MSAT) and single nucleotide polymorphism (SNP) genetic data (for SNPs, R0 and R80).
+These datasets are all subset to the same number of samples, to allow for greater comparability between marker types and missing data levels.
+      - _IUCN 14 oaks_: `quercus_final_results_orig.Rdata`--a resampling array containing the total allelic representation values for oaks simulated by Kaylee Rosenberger; source code found in the [`Quercus_IUCN_samp_sims` repo](https://github.com/HobanLab/Quercus_IUCN_samp_sims)
+    - **Outputs**
+      - _QUAC_: `QUAC_PI_values.csv`
+      - _IUCN 14 oaks_: `Quercus14_PI_values.csv`

+3. `QUAC_QUBO_loci_bootstrapping.R`
+  - Script builds resampling arrays based on different ranges of randomly sampled loci, calculates the prediction intervals around the 95% MSSEs, and builds a matrix that stores the PI values
+    - **Inputs**
+      - `LociBootstrapping_Datasets` folder--`genpop` objects for wild populations of _Q. acerifolia_ (QUAC) and _Q. boyntonii_ (QUBO), saved as R objects.
+    - **Outputs**
+      - `QUAC_MSSE_Quantiles.csv`

 ### Datasets
-QUAC.MSAT.Complete_resampArr.Rdata (a microsatellite resampling array containing allele frequency category data that does not filter loci shared between garden and wild populations of Q. acerifolia)
-QUAC.SNP.DN.R0.Complete (a singlenucleotide polymorphism resampling array containing allele frequency category data that used the de novo processing approach, does not filter the number of samples that share 0% of loci, and does not filter loci shared between garden and wild populations of Q. acerifolia.)
-QUAC.SNP.DN.R80.Complete_resampArr.Rdata (a single nucleotide polymorphism resampling array containing allele frequency category data that used the de novo processing approach, filters the number of samples that share 80% of loci, and does not filter loci shared between garden and wild populations of Q. acerifolia.) quercus_final_results_orig.Rdata
-**LociBootstrapping_datasets**: Contains MSAT and SNP genind objects for wild populations of Q. acerifolia and Q. boyntonii saved as R objects.
-The slot of the genind object for each genetic marker of each species containing allele counts were filtered to only include samples with common alleles.
-**Subset**: Contains MSAT and SNP resampling arrays that filter loci shared between garden and wild populations of Q. acerifolia.
-Both SNP resampling arrays use the reference alignment processing approach, while only one SNP resampling array filters the number of samples shared by 80% of loci.
+This folder contains the input files read in by the analyses in the `Scripts` folder (see outline of **Inputs** above).
+These files are typically either resampling arrays (sets of allelic representation values, for a given number of randomly drawn samples) or `genpop` objects (read in using the `adegenet` library) from which resampling arrays are built.

 ### Outputs
-14CIWidths.csv
-datasetCIwidths.csv
-gm_predict.csv
-QUAC_resamp_loci.csv
-QUBO_resamp_loci.csv

-**QUAC_MSSE_Quantiles.R**: script calculates means, quantiles, and generates plots for the total and other allele categories in order to create confidence intervals around 95% minimum sample size estimates.
-**QUAC_QUBO_loci_bootstrapping.R**: script builds resampling arrays that randomly sample loci at different ranges, calculates prediction intervals aroud the 95% minimum sample size estimate using MSAT and SNP genind objects for QUAC and QUBO, and builds a matrix that stores the PI values
-**MSSE_PredictionIntervals.R**: scripts calculates prediction interval values aroud the 95% minimum sample size estimate using MSAT and SNP resampling arrays for 14 oak species and builds a matrix that stores the PI values
+This folder contains the CSV outputs generated by the analyses in the `Scripts` folder (see outline of **Outputs** above).
+Generally, the contents of these CSVs are minimum sample size estimates and upper/lower the confidence intervals (CI) or prediction intervals (CI) bounding them.